- User Syncing

 - Required Information

-The audiences can be made both publicly available, globally, or privately to a particular buyer.
-The method for importing the data is the same in both scenario’s, the difference being in the initial setup of the audience segment.
+The audience data can be made available globally, so every MediaMath customer can access it, or permissioned to a particular customer.
+The method for importing the data is the same in both scenarios.

 |Step 1||Step 2||Step 3|